gabref/rust-with-mingw-lib/README.md

 ```
 cargo build
 ```

+`and we are even configuring the cpp linker in .cargo/config.toml`

 ## What are we trying to solve?
 1. Compile the Rust DLL for win_x86 and win_x64 linking to the cpp static library libMyLib.a.